 What would you say if we told you, you could soon enjoy your preferred lighting preferences in any hotel guest room or meeting room…anywhere on the planet, the one condition being the lighting system has to be connected to the Internet and specific bulbs in place?
-It’s not as far-fetched as it might sound thanks to advanced programming and end-user enabled lighting specifiers and software.
+It’s not as far-fetched as it might sound thanks to advanced mobile LED programming and end-user enabled lighting specifiers and software.

 In her recent LEDs Magazine article, Beatrice Witzgall, CEO of LumiFi, tips her hand on her company’s latest release in lighting designs and controls.
 Think mobile mood lights.
 Think not your home or office.